t4dhg/mcp-factorial/README.md

 |---------------------|-------------|----------|
 | `FACTORIAL_API_KEY` | Your FactorialHR API key | Yes |
 | `DEBUG` | Enable debug logging (`true`/`false`) | No |

+## Known Limitations

+- **`hired_on` field**: The FactorialHR API may not populate the `hired_on` field for all employees.
+If you need hire dates, you may need to use contract effective dates as a proxy.
+- **Contract filtering**: The `get_employee_contracts` tool fetches all contracts and filters client-side, which may be slow for organizations with many employees.
+- **Employee IDs**: Higher employee IDs generally indicate more recent additions, but this is not guaranteed.

 ## Contributing